-Program Director, Michael R. White, was born and raised in Cleveland‘s Glenville neighborhood.
+Executive Director, Michael R. White, was born and raised in Cleveland‘s Glenville neighborhood.
 He received a BA in Education and a MPA in Public Administration from The Ohio State University.
-He currently serves as the Neighborhood Renewal Consultant to the Mandel Foundation and the Program Director for the Neighborhood Leadership Development Program.
+He has served for 15 years as the Senior Policy Advisor to the Jack, Joseph and Morton Mandel Foundation and also serves as the Program Director for NLDP and CDCLP.
 He began his political career in 1974 and served as an Assistant to the Mayor of Columbus Ohio, Cleveland City Councilman and Ohio State Senator.
 In 1989 he realized his boyhood dream and was elected Mayor of Cleveland, Ohio where he served three, four year terms before retiring from government after 32 years.
-In addition to focusing his energies on Urban Development and Leadership he also owns and operates several business enterprises with his wife JoAnn.

 Program Administrator, Sandra Kluk, is a native of Cleveland and has a Bachelor’s degree in Social Work from Cleveland State University.
 Her work has mainly focused on directing and managing youth programs and social change organizations.
 She started her career in the Buckeye-Woodland neighborhood of Cleveland as a community organizer.
 There, she developed community networks and strategies on issues of housing, banking investment, affordable insurance, crime and community development.
 Later, Sandra turned her attention to youth advocacy and assisted in the creation and management of a career and GED preparation training academy for out-of-school disadvantaged youth.
 Her most recent work was as Director of Special Projects for a foreclosure prevention counseling agency.